Employer of Record

 • Managing the intricacies of the local payroll process.

-• Overseeing the filing of employment-related taxes and necessary paperwork.
+• Overseeing the filing of employment-related documentation and necessary paperwork.

 • Providing the worker with accurate payslips.